bmagalhaes/ECO395M-Final-Project/Final_rmd.md

 control units, being the best the one that minimizes root mean square error in the pre-treatment period.

-His preliminar results indicate that an increase in state prison capacity caused an increase in black male incarceration.
-We used a set of alternative methods to estimate the causal effect.
-Bearing this in mind, we used a set of alternative methods learned in class to estimate the these counterfactuals.
+His preliminary results indicate that an increase in state prison capacity caused an increase in black male incarceration.
+Bearing this in mind, we used a set of alternative methods learned in class to estimate counterfactuals and, therefore, measure the causal effect.

 Method
 ------